 And the 'unconverted' are not just those who vote Conservative, Labour, NF or whatever, or even those who don't vote at all.
-They are also Liberals, voters and 'activists' who do not think about politics, so do not understand Liberal policies and cannot begin to explain them or to put them into practice in their own lives.
+They are also Liberals, voters and 'activists' who do not think about politics, so do not understand Liberal policies and cannot begin to explain them olicy gaps which need filling are in the re imprtant than policy is the need and so be able to convince others.